GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 [Branding Guidelines][3] | [Rating Guidelines][4] | [Program Policies][5] | [User Data FAQ][6] |
 **Developer Agreement**

-## Notice of changes {: #noticeofchanges }

-**On July 10, 2020, this agreement was updated.** A summary of the major changes is as follows:

-- Developer’s legal relationship with the Chrome Web Store is governed by the Google Terms of Service and the Google Chrome And Chrome OS Additional Terms of Service as well as this Agreement.
-- Option for mediation for EU developers found in Section 7.4.
-- Data use under Section 9.1.
-- Exception to 30 day notice for termination of developer accounts under Section 10.2.
-- Continuing to use the services after a change to the terms or policies is an acceptance 15 days after posting of the notification of such changes under Section 14.1

 ## Definitions {: #definitions }

 Google: Google Inc., a Delaware corporation with principal place of business at 1600 Amphitheatre